rasbt/mlxtend/README.md

-**A library consisting of useful tools and extensions for the day-to-day data science tasks.**
+**Mlxtend is a library consisting of useful tools and extensions for the day-to-day data science tasks.**

 - This open source project is released under a permissive new BSD open source [license](./license) and commercially usable